+44 (0)1708 380400

 SHIP TO SHORE SECURITY ALERTS

 Ship Security Alert Systems, where these are required to be fitted to a ship, they should be programmed to initiate and transmit a ship-to-shore security alert (SSA) to the Competen Authority, this being the Company Security Officer (CSO)* responsible for the ship or an authorised third party (see below) which has been contracted by the company.
-The SSA should also be programmed to be sent to the Department of Maritime Affairs on email address maritimeaffairsskn@gov.kn.
+The SSA should also be programmed to be sent to the Department of Maritime Affairs on email addresses maritimeaffairsskn@gov.kn. and to the flag Head Office e-mail address mail@skanregistry.com

 When received by the Competent Authority, they are to verify whether the SSA is genuine or not.